-Coding-related denials are a serious issue because not working them costs you money.
+Coding-related denials are a serious issue, because not working them costs you money.
 They are a challenging aspect of the coders’ responsibilities and often at the bottom of the list of priorities.

-It’s always much easier to complete a task correctly the first time than to go back and make corrections later.
+It’s always much easier to complete a task correctly the first time than to go back and make revisions later.
 With time being our most valuable and limited resource in the workplace, finding enough of it to get through our current list of daily tasks is challenging.
 In terms of the revenue cycle, when claims are denied, it takes time to process them.

 See how we can help.

 There are many reasons to audit your coding operation, especially for compliance.
 For instance, CPT, ICD-10 and HCPCS code sets are updated and published annually so the need to audit for compliance is continual — and that’s without even mentioning the time-consuming, difficult task of keeping up with Medicare and other payers’ medical policies.